-The TSF shall consider password and [fingerprint] as critical authentication mechanisms.
+The TSF shall consider password and [no other] as critical authentication mechanisms.

-The TSF shall detect when a configurable positive integer within [0 and 2,147,483,647] of [non-unique] unsuccessful authentication attempts occur related to last successful authentication for each authentication mechanism.
+The TSF shall detect when a configurable positive integer within [0 and 50] of [non-unique] unsuccessful authentication attempts occur related to last successful authentication for each authentication mechanism.